deltachat/deltachat-pages/en/help.md

 Delta Chat uses the Rust OpenPGP library [rPGP](https://github.com/rpg/rpg) which supports the latest [IETF Post-Quantum-Cryptography OpenPGP draft](https://www.ietf.org/archive/id/draft-ietf-openpgp-pqc-10.html).
-We aim to add PQC support in [chatmail core](https://github.com/chatmail/core) in collaboration with other OpenPGP implementers.
+We aim to add PQC support in [chatmail core](https://github.com/chatmail/core)  after the draft is finalized at the IETF in collaboration with other OpenPGP implementers.

 ### How can I manually check encryption information?